Markus Lanz

-Markus Lanz (born 16 March 1969) is an Italian television presenter based in Germany.
+Markus Lanz (born 16 March 1969) is an Italian-German journalist, television presenter and talk show host, based in Germany.

 Early life

 Lanz is a member of the German-speaking majority in the Italian province of South Tyrol.
 He grew up in Geiselsberg, a village located 1,344 metres above sea level in the central Alps.
 Lanz stated that his family was poor, and that his father died at an early age, leaving his mother to care for three children.
 His good school grades earned him a scholarship to the monastery of Neustift, where he went to private Catholic secondary school.
 He finished high school at the Humanistisches Gymnasium in Bruneck in 1988 and completed military service as a radio operator in the alpine division of the Italian army before working at the radio station Radio Holiday.
 In 1992, Lanz completed a vocational training course in communications at the Bayerische Akademie für Werbung und Marketing.